WillemElbers/docker-clarin-owncloud/README.md

 # Owncloud docker container

-this projects builds a debian based image running [owncloud-9.1.0](https://doc.owncloud.org/).
+this projects builds a debian based image running [owncloud-9.1.0](https://doc.owncloud.org/) with the ldap plugin enabled and configured.

 # Running